AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When the cost of accidents is high or someone contests fault, the insurance carrier can request an extension to get the details they need to make the right decision about the claim.
 You should also note that insurance carriers cannot control how busy auto body shops are, which can delay some claims due to scheduling problems.

-Here’s the amount of time car insurance companies in each state have to complete a claim, according to state laws:
+Here’s the amount of time car insurance companies in each state have to pay claims, according to state laws.
+Note that the time limit begins after the amount of time companies have to investigate claims, which also varies by state.

 State Time limit insurance carriers have to settle claims for injuries and damages to your vehicle